Math

 Prerequisite: Math B or Math 8

 Math I is the first of a three-year sequence of courses.
-Students solidify and extend their understanding of functions, solving equations, geometric relationships and data analysis.
-Students continue to establish their understanding of linear and exponential sequences and functions.
-They expand their algebraic skills with a focus on solving equations and inequalities, including systems of linear equations and inequalities.
-Students develop explanations of geometric relationships of similarity and congruence through transformations and formal constructions.
-Students formulate and present mathematical arguments.
-Students extend their work from eighth grade working with linear models and linear regression equations.
+Students solidify and extend their understanding of functions, solving equations, geometric relationships, and data analysis.
+They continue to establish their understanding of linear and exponential sequences and functions.
+Students expand their algebraic skills with a focus on solving equations and inequalities, including systems of linear equations and inequalities.
+They develop explanations of geometric relationships of similarity and congruence through transformations and formal constructions.
+Students formulate and present mathematical arguments and extend their work from eighth grade working with linear models and linear regression equations.
 Additionally, students employ histograms, dot plots and box plots to describe and compare the shape, center and spread of univariate data.
-Students will have the opportunity to earn an honors designation through criteria shared in the first weeks of the course.
+They will be introduced to strategies to recognize quadratic relationships and skills needed to solve quadratic equations.

 • Math I (Honors)